HIP-1195: Hiero hooks and an application to allowances

 (Note that the hookFunction(IHieroHook.HookContext)

-Privileges of the installing entity
+Privileges of the owner

 Pure EVM hooks